Azure/azure-sdk-for-go/documentation/developer_setup.md

 If your SDK doesn't require any Autorest-generated content, please skip this section.

-When using Autorest to generate code, it's best to create a configuration file that contains all of the parameters.
+When using [Autorest][autorest_intro] to generate code, it's best to create a configuration file that contains all of the parameters.
 This ensures that the build is repeatable and any changes are documented.
 The convention is to place the parameters in a file named `autorest.md`.
 Below is a template to get you started (you **must** include the yaml delimiters).